Fiat Chrysler CEO: Unclear who owns self-driving cars' data

 Marchionne did not name those companies.

-In March, General Motors Co (GM.N) agreed to acquire San Francisco self-driving car startup Cruise Automation.
-Daimler AG (DAIGn.DE), BMW (BMWG.DE) and Volkswagen AG (VOWG_p.DE) last year bought digital mapping company HERE to accelerate their autonomous driving development.
+In March, General Motors Co agreed to acquire San Francisco self-driving car startup Cruise Automation {nL1N16J0ZN].
+Daimler AG, BMW and Volkswagen AG last year bought digital mapping company HERE to accelerate their autonomous driving development.

-This week, Ford Motor Co (F.N) said it would invest $182 million in San Francisco-based Pivotal Software, to boost Ford’s software capabilities.
+This week, Ford Motor Co said it will invest $182 million in San Francisco-based Pivotal Software, to boost Ford’s software capabilities.